edoaltamura/edoaltamura/README.md

-### Hi there! 👋 welcome to my Project Hub.
+### Hi there! 👋 Welcome to my Project Hub.

-I am a researcher in numerical multi-physics simulations with high-performance computers (HPC).
+I am a research fellow in high-performance computing (HPC) and numerical multi-physics simulations.
 I am a physicist by training and work at the Jodrell Bank Centre for Astrophysics (University of Manchester, UK) in collaboration with:
 - 🌌 [Virgo Consortium](https://virgo.dur.ac.uk/) for Computational Cosmology Research
 - 🖧  Particles At heXascale (PAX) program in [ExCALIBUR](https://excalibur.ac.uk/)
 - 🛰️ [Euclid](https://www.euclid-ec.org/) space mission Consortium